superCoderDOM/blog-user-api/design_decisions.md

 ### Email Validation

-As a subset of data validation, I added a regex to test wether the email address provided when editing user details makes sense.
+As a subset of data validation, I added a regex to test whether the email address provided when editing user details makes sense.
 Although more complex expressions exist, the once I chose is the one used by W3C.

+--- THE END ---